FEMS App REST/JSON Write Access

 When you ordered the "FEMS App REST/JSON Write Access", you received a 16-digit license key.
 You can use this license key to redeem the app independently in the FEMS App Center.

-Find instructions on how to proceed here.
+Instructions on how to proceed can be found here.

 3. FEMS App REST/JSON Write Access